pipidog/CNLP/README.md

  * jieba, tensorflow, keras, tqdm (not inculded in Anaconda).

  * graphviz, pydot ([optional, only if you want output your model as a png file](https://keras.io/#installation))

- * jieba, tensorflow, keras, tqdm (not inculded in Anaconda).

  # Instillation: